evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

-In order to access this functionality, you must look up the the MANA resource with the type `Evergreen Project` with the name of the project that permissions need to be requested for.
+In order to access this functionality, you must look up the the MANA resource with the type `Evergreen Project` with the name of the project that permissions need to be requested for on [MANA](https://mana.corp.mongodbgov.com/).
+Using the filter icon to only view resources of type `Evergreen Project` makes this easier.
 Once the project is selected, click on  the `Request Access` button and fill out the `Requesting for` field to see the specific types of permissions that can be requested on Evergreen as pictured below.

 ![update_mana_permission.png](../images/update_mana_permission.png)